ravrahn/etymograph/README.md

 # Etymograph #

-### What is this repository for? ###

-* For anyone interested in the origin of words, Etymograph is a website and API that shows etymological data in a structured and easy-to-use way.
+For anyone interested in the origin of words, Etymograph is a website and API that shows etymological data in a structured and easy-to-use way.
-* Version 0

 ### Setup ###